ballerina-attic/microservices-observability/README.md

 # Observing Ballerina Microservices

 Observability of services is useful to retrieve internal information for easier troubleshooting and system status analysis.
-Ballerina allows to observe its services using Monitoring, Logging and Distributed tracing methods, with the use of other external tools.
+Ballerina allows you to observe its services via monitoring, logging and distributed tracing methods that use external tools.

 Ballerina observability can be categorized into two types as,
-- Default observability - Each Ballerina service can expose its internal information just by enabling the built-in observability.
-(Eg : Network call duration)
+- Default observability - Each Ballerina service can expose its internal information just by enabling the built-in observability. (e.g. network call duration)
-- User-defined observability - More specific data can be retrieved by using user-defined observability.
-(Eg : Function execution time) This requires the explicit import of the package `ballerina/observe`.
+- User-defined observability - More specific data can be retrieved by using user-defined observability. (e.g. function execution time) This requires the explicit import of the package `ballerina/observe`.

 > This guide is a modification of the [Parallel Service Orchestration guide](https://github.com/ballerina-guides/parallel-service-orchestration) to explain a real-world use case of Ballerina observability.